Triple Vitamin Drops With Fluoride

-Other Ingredients: Caramel color, cherry flavor, glycerin, methylparaben, polysorbate 80, purified water, sodium benzoate and sodium hydroxide.
+Other ingredients: Caramel color, cherry flavor, glycerin, methylparaben, polysorbate 80, purified water, sodium benzoate and sodium hydroxide.

 Triple Vitamin Drops With Fluoride - Clinical Pharmacology

-It is well established that fluoridation of the water supply (1 ppm fluoride) during the period of tooth development leads to a significant decrease in the incidence of dental caries.
+It is well established that fluoridation of water supply (1 ppm fluoride) during the period of tooth development leads to a significant decrease in the incidence of dental caries.

 Hydroxyapatite is the principal crystal for all calcified tissue in the human body.
 The fluoride ion reacts with the hydroxyapatite in the tooth as it is formed to produce the more caries-resistant crystal, fluorapatite.